kesslerj/spring-webflux-demo/README.md

 # Spring 5 Functional Web Framework Sample

 This repository contains a sample application that uses the functional web framework introduced in Spring 5.
-It consists of the following types:
+It mainly consists of the following types:

 | Class                   | Description                                   |
 | ----------------------- | --------------------------------------------- |